 RULE 9029-1.
-LOCAL BANKRUPTCY RULES - GENERAL
+LOCAL RULES - GENERAL

-These Local Bankruptcy Rules govern practice and procedure in the United States Bankruptcy Court for the Western District of Washington.
-The rules shall be cited as "Local Rules W.D.
-Wash.
-Bankr.
-XXXX-X" and the forms cited as "Local Forms W.D.
-Wash.
-Bankr."
+These Local Rules of Bankruptcy Procedure (herein "Local Bankruptcy Rules") govern practice and procedure in the United States Bankruptcy Court for the Western District of Washington.
 To comply with the uniform numbering system prescribed by the Judicial Conference of the United States, the numbering sequence generally coincides with that of the Federal Rules of Bankruptcy Procedure.
 These rules supersede all previous local rules and general rules of the United States Bankruptcy Court for the Western District of Washington.
 Except to the extent inconsistent with these rules, general orders, administrative orders, and administrative regulations are not superseded and remain in effect.